psql_remote_acces.md

 - If you set the method to

-, Postgre won’t need passwords. - If you set the method to
+trust, Postgre won’t need passwords. - If you set the method to

-, Postgre sends password in clear text.
+password, Postgre sends password in clear text.

 Reload PostgreSQL confs